Enrico Corte: Life and career

-In 1988 Corte obtained his degree (Laurea, in Italian) from the University in the History of Contemporary Art with a thesis on the Austrian body artist Günter Brus, whom he met and interviewed in Graz in 1987.
-He then moved to Rome where he established a studio with Andrea Nurcis.
-To finance his early projects, Corte worked as a 3D commercial artist, scenographer and actor, collaborating with, among others, the experimental film-director Franco Brocani; his work with Brocani would later find a place in his art.
+In 1988, Corte obtained his degree (Laurea, in Italian) from the university in the history of contemporary art with a thesis on the Austrian body artist Günter Brus, whom he met and interviewed in Graz in 1987.
+He then moved to Rome, where he established a studio with Andrea Nurcis.
+To finance his early projects, Corte worked as a 3D commercial artist, scenographer and actor, collaborating with, among others, the experimental film director Franco Brocani; his work with Brocani would later find a place in his art.
 In Rome, Corte met several artists of international fame, including Alberto Burri, Marina Abramović, Maurizio Cattelan, Joseph Kosuth, Andres Serrano.
-Corte also met photographer Joel-Peter Witkin, with whom he briefly worked as an assistant in 1997 looking for transgender models along the streets of Rome.
+Corte also met photographer Joel-Peter Witkin, with whom he briefly worked as an assistant in 1997, looking for transgender models along the streets of Rome.
 During the 1990s, Corte became part of the "nuova scena" (new scene) of Italian art, being chosen by the critic Achille Bonito Oliva for a series of exhibitions in Rome and Milan, by the critics Luca Beatrice and Cristiana Perrella for the Equinozio d’Autunno exhibition at Castello di Rivara, near Turin, and by the critic Gianluca Marziani for the exhibitionTrends, organized in 2001 by the Galleria d'Arte Moderna, Bologna.
 He also began to make trips to New York City.

 In 1999, Swiss critic Harald Szeemann, director of the 48th Venice Biennale, invited Corte and Nurcis to organize as an artist/curator a program within the Oreste project in the Room A of the Italian pavilion.
 The name they gave to their specific project was "Orestecinema: networking as a privileged method."
 The main topics dealt with the themes of international counterculture, creative hacking and political and cultural dissent.
 In addition to Room A of the Italian pavilion, Orestecinema expanded to other public spaces, including the Aula Magna of the Università Iuav di Venezia and the Chiostro of Tolentini, Venice.
 With the sponsorship of J. Walter Thompson, the two artists organized a series of film and video screenings and panel discussions between a number of international intellectuals, journalists, musicians, radio/television/theater directors, and the public of contemporary art.
 It put into practice Corte's desire to escape the "self-indulgent individualism of the artist," a stance Corte relates to the Gramscian school of thought.
 To secure the participation of three radio and television directors from the clandestine and main counter-information news station B92 in Belgrade – a city that at the time was at war – Corte had to seek diplomatic assistance from the Italian ambassador to Belgrade and financial support from George Soros' Open Society Foundations.
-The result was an exhibition that included a countercultural critique of Slobodan Milošević, his regime and the civil war underway the former Yugoslavia – just 200 kilometers from the Biennale.
-The press conference that followed, along with a number of interviews with guests of Orestecinema, were transcribed and published in the book "Oreste at the Venice Biennale."
+The result was an exhibition that included a countercultural critique of Slobodan Milošević, his regime and the civil war underway in the former Yugoslavia – just 200 kilometres from the Biennale.
+The press conference that followed, along with a number of interviews with guests of Orestecinema, was transcribed and published in the book "Oreste at the Venice Biennale."